 I have one of these myself, and I can’t praise it enough.
 Each of these helps different areas in different ways.

 4. Hand and wrist yoga

 Yoga has been shown to increase circulation, increase muscle, and protect from injury.
 The hand/wrist area have over 20 joints; why should they be left out ?
-Here is a video to some amazing yoga moves for these areas:

 5. Keeping hands warm

 Keeping your hands warm can increase circulation, flexibility, and decrease stiffness for better typing , and a grip.

 Warm hands = A smoother workday

 6. Wear a snug brace at bedtime